 Working as an Expedition Instructor with BCM is highly rewarding.
-You will be responsible for leading a 7-day backpacking or 8-day canoeing expedition of 5 youth ranging from 13-18 years old.
-Our programs are primarily single-gender, serving under-served students with a variety of risk factors.
+You will be responsible for leading a 7-day backpacking or canoeing expedition of 5 youth ranging from 13-18 years old.
+Our programs are primarily (self-identified) single-gender, serving students who come from marginalized communities and have limited access to the outdoors.
 Our unique 1:1 mentorship model also allows instructors to creatively lead a team of adult mentors.
-Expeditions are staffed with 1-2 adults from BCM’s partnering youth agency and 1-3 trained volunteer mentors.
-This is likely the first wilderness experience for the teens and youth agency leader, and while BCM volunteer mentors often have previous backcountry and/or youth experience.
+Expeditions are staffed with 1 adult from the Youth Agency Partner and 1-3 trained volunteer mentors.
+This is likely the first outdoor experience for the youth and Youth Agency Leader, and while BCM volunteer mentors often have previous backcountry and/or youth experience.

 The BCM Instructor leads and manages all aspects of the experience while creating a collaborative and inclusive environment that fosters youth development and learning.
 The instructor is responsible for managing risk and safety, adherence to policy and procedures, and quality delivery of the curriculum.
 BCM programming may take place in remote settings.
 Communication and consultation with administrative and program staff is not always possible.
 In order to provide for the physical and emotional well-being of expedition participants, instructors must be prepared to make decisions affecting all aspects of their expedition including but not limited to: